V. P. Nandakumar

 V. P. Nandakumar is an Indian businessman hailing from Valapad in Thrissur District of Kerala.
-He is the managing director and chief executive officer of Manappuram Finance Limited.
+He is the Chairman and Managing Director of Manappuram Finance Limited.

 He is also the chairman of Asirvad Microfinance, the 4th largest microfinance institution (MFI) in India with over Rs.
 5,000 crore AUM (Assets Under Management).

 Personal

 V.P.Nandakumar is also the International Director of the Lion's Club International.